-For the purposes of these Rules, the standards of KYC requirements set out in the Resolution shall be considered as the minimum KYC standards (Minimum KYC Standards) to be achieved by the Accredited Member
+For the purposes of these Rules for RBDG, the standards of KYC requirements set out in the Applicable Laws and Regulations shall be considered as the minimum KYC standards (Minimum KYC Standards) to be achieved by the Accredited Members

 The KYC requirements follows the basic requirements as set out in the resolution.
-ID, VR, and KYC together form the first key step in the Procedures and Controls and is to be conducted prior to the acceptance of any AI Etihad Gold client.
+ID, VR, and KYC together form the first key step in the Procedures and Controls and is to be conducted prior to the acceptance of any Al Etihad Gold client.
 Following Applicant screening and background information checks, together with review of the applicants intended purpose of business, sources of funds and expected level of activity, an initial decision will be made with respect to the application status (acceptance, rejection, obtain more information).